MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-LN011-paired.md

 Calculate the standardized sample mean difference in height:

-* First calculate the standard error for the mean difference
+* 1st calculate the standard error of the sample mean difference

 \vspace{0.5in}